merhawi212/42_get_next_line/README.md

 # 42_get_next_line
 get_next_line is a function that reads and returns one line at a time from a file or input stream.
 It maintains a saved buffer between calls, allowing you to read lines sequentially.
-This function is commonly used in C programming for line-by-line text processing.

 ## A. Mandatory Part